 Though ayahuasca is an uncontrolled substance, dimethyltryptamine (DMT) extracted from the plant has a Schedule I drug classification, according to the Controlled Substances Act.
 Knowledge of ayahuasca usage increased after the McKenna brothers published their book True Hallucinations, detailing their Amazonian experience.

 What is Ayahuasca?

 With a distinctively strong smell and taste, Ayahuasca brew has a brownish-red color with a bitter taste.
 The tea results from several hours of brewing a combination of “Psychotria viridis” and “Banisteriopsis caapi” to develop its psychedelic abilities.
-The effects of Ayahuasca start approximately 30 minutes after its consumption and can go on for several hours.
+The effects start approximately 30 minutes after you drink Ayahuasca and can go on for several hours.

 In the 1980s, Ayahuasca preparations became known by over 70 different names, demonstrating just how widespread their use is.

 What is Ayahuasca Used for?

 Traditional healers in the Amazonian basin have used Ayahuasca for centuries as a medicine and in spiritual ceremonies.
 Recently, more countries have developed an interest in the therapeutic healing benefits of using it to overcome dependencies related to other psychoactive drugs and alcohol.

 Ayahuasca consumption causes mind alteration as brain waves start to change, and is also associated with reductions in respiratory rates, blood pressure, and metabolism.